mattfedd/mattfedd.github.io/_posts/2016-05-20-travelling-to-japan-first-day.markdown

 All of the interns (all 3 of us) are staying at the company apartment complex, located about 15 minutes walking distance away from the main company building.
 We're in Matsudo, in the Chiba prefecture; we took the train from Narita airport to the Higashimatsudo station (that's "East Matsudo" for the English speakers) then a taxi to the company apts.
 It's very quaint, very nice, I like it so far.

 Some of the more interesting features need a bit of investigation though.
 Like the robo-toilet.
 It has a [little notice on the wall detailing some of the important bits in English](https://farm8.staticflickr.com/7371/26854796200_a843b9550a_c.jpg).
-Like how to use the bidet portion, or how to choose water pressure or seat temperature.
-Very cool nonetheless.
+Like how to use the bidet portion, or how to choose water pressure or bidet direction.
+And the seat is heated!
+That's going to take some getting used to.

 There's a small kitchenette, a washer/dryer, a bath/shower, a toilet, and a bedroom.
 All the essentials.
 Also there's a common area in the apartment complex with an N64, ping pong, SEGA Genesis, and all sorts of other things.
 Time to get good at Super Smash Bros again.